 Light Nelson developed from an idea by local photographer John-Paul Pochin and engineering friend "Tutty".
 The concept stemmed from their collaboration on previous projects and the knowledge that by using their diverse but complimentary skills, backgrounds and ideas they could produce works that neither could have accomplished alone.

-With the help of local artist Anne Rush, a small group of diverse but like-minded people with a wide range of skills and backgrounds was formed in 2012, The Light Nelson Collective.
+A small group of diverse but like-minded people with a wide range of skills and backgrounds came together in 2012 to form the Light Nelson Collective.

 The Collective continues to be the creative driving force behind Light Nelson providing support and educational opportunities for anybody that wishes to get involved.